IMPACT BENEFIT AGREEMENTS IN A FALLING COMMODITY PRICE ENVIRONMENT

 SOLE-SOURCING DOES NOT OFFEND COMPETITION ACT

-In a significant vindication of oil and gas industry practice, the Alberta Court of Appeal has ruled that Husky Oil Operations Ltd. and ExxonMobil Canada Ltd. did not offend the Competition Act by entering into a joint sole-sourcing agreement to reduce their fuel hauling costs.
+In a significant vindication of oil and gas industry practice, the Alberta Court of Appeal ruled that Husky Oil Operations Ltd. and ExxonMobil Canada Ltd. did not offend the Competition Act by entering into a joint sole-sourcing agreement to reduce their fuel hauling costs.

 Competitors in the industry commonly resort to joint purchasing agreements of this kind.
 The Court concluded that where such agreements are aimed at increasing efficiencies and reducing costs, they are not properly the target of anti-competition laws.
 The decision appears to recognize that cooperation is an important aspect of oil and gas development in Alberta and, as such, legitimate joint venture activity by oil and gas industry participants will not be treated as anti-competitive when the activity is directed toward a legitimate business purpose.